Poise-Logic/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 ### **Section Details:**

 1. **Vocabulary Table:**
-    - **Content:** Include only nouns, verbs, adjectives, and adverbs.
+    - **Content:** Include nouns, verbs, adjectives, adverbs, and essential function words (such as articles, prepositions, and pronouns).
-    - **Columns:** Two columns labeled "Spanish" and "English".
+    - **Columns:** Three columns labeled "Spanish", "English" and “Notes”.
     - **Guidelines:**
         - Present each word in its dictionary form.
-For very common irregular verbs such as *ser*, *estar*, and *tener*, you may occasionally note the common conjugation as a hint if it supports comprehension.
+For verbs, this means using the infinitive form.
+For very common irregular verbs such as ser, estar, and tener, you may occasionally note the common conjugation as a hint if it supports comprehension.
-        - Do not include particles (such as articles, prepositions, etc.); the student should determine these independently.
+        - Include particles (such as articles, prepositions, and pronouns) with brief explanations or notes if needed.
         - Avoid duplicate entries (e.g., list the verb “ver” only once).
         - If multiple versions exist for a word, choose the most common one.
 2. **Sentence Structure:**